Thursday, February 21, 2013 10:49:00 AM

 Prioritizing the Metro Transit To-Do List

 With a modest staff and large winter storm workload, snow clearance is prioritized to keep the transit system moving and safe.
-For a comprehensive description, visit Metro Transit's snow removal web page.
+For a comprehensive description, visit Metro Transit's snow removal procedures.

 Priority #1 – Operations